TiC-1/fizzbuzz/README.md

 You should be getting the pattern now.

-For this last case we can just use an else statement as in our function the only edge case that is not handled is when the number is divisible by both 3 and 5.
+For this last case we can just use an else statement as in our function the only case that is not handled is when the number is divisible by both 3 and 5.

 **3. Inside fizzbuzz.js, type the following:**